busser/murmur/README.md

   Key Vault.

 Whisper uses the environment's default credentials to authenticate to Azure.
-You can set these credentials with the [environment variables listed here](https://github.com/Azure/azure-sdk-for-go/wiki/Set-up-Your-Environment-for-Authentication#configure-defaultazurecredential).
+You can set these credentials with the [environment variables listed here](https://github.com/Azure/azure-sdk-for-go/wiki/Set-up-Your-Environment-for-Authentication#configure-defaultazurecredential), or with workload identity.

 ### Google Secret Manager

-Not yet supported.

-You may want to have a look at [berglas](https://github.com/GoogleCloudPlatform/berglas) in the mean time.
+Whisper will fetch secrets from Google Cloud Platform's Secret Manager for all environment variables that start with `gcpsm:`.
+What follows the prefix should reference a secret.

+Here are some examples:

+- `gcpsm:example/secret-sauce` references the latest value of the `secret-sauce` secret in the `example` project.
+- `gcpsm:example/secret-sauce/123` references a specific version of the
+- `secret-sauce` secret in the `example` project.

+Whisper uses the environment's default credentials to authenticate to Google Cloud.
+You can set these with the `gcloud` CLI, with environment variables, with Google Cloud's environment service accounts, or with workload identity.

+An alternative to whisper, specific to Google Cloud, is [berglas](https://github.com/GoogleCloudPlatform/berglas).

 ### Hashicorp Vault